 So, how long is recovery from gastric sleeve?

 Estimated gastric sleeve recovery time is typically up to 2-3 weeks; however, every patient's experience varies after the procedure.
-The recovery period that you can expect after a gastric sleeve will depend on your body, lifestyle, complications during or after surgery, and any predispositions to illness.
+The recovery period that you can expect after a gastric sleeve will depend on your body, lifestyle, complications during or after bariatric surgery, and any predispositions to illness.

 In terms of gastric sleeve recovery time, on average, Central Coast Surgery patients typically take 2-3 weeks for the incisions to heal and 6-8 weeks for the stomach staple line to heal.
 As we perform gastric sleeve surgery laparoscopically, the procedure is minimally invasive and does not fall under major abdominal surgery.
 Laparoscopic gastric sleeve surgery recovery time is significantly shorter than major abdominal weight loss surgery.